 November 3, 1975: The day the first ever WTA rankings were released

 Every day Tennis Majors takes you back in time to celebrate a landmark moment in tennis history.
-Today, we go back to 1975 to witness how Chris Evert became the first player to ever sit on top of the WTA computer rankings
+Today, we go back to 1975 to witness how Chris Evert became the first player ever to sit on top of the WTA computer rankings

 What exactly happened on that day?